neelsmith/latin101/F20/ghpages/assignments/prosopography/index.md

 ## Submitting the assignment

-Complete [this Google form](https://forms.gle/aADwjjHmpG8ygFUz8) once for each figure you identify.
+Find your assigned characters [on this list](./assignment/).
+Then complete [this Google form](https://forms.gle/aADwjjHmpG8ygFUz8) once for each figure you identify.